giacomelli/Nibble/README.md

 Language
 ===
-I programmed it using C on Turbo C, more than 10 years ago.
+I programmed it using C on Turbo C, near 2000 (yes, a long, long time ago).

 The entire HUD was made using the BGI ([Borland Graphic Interface](http://en.wikipedia.org/wiki/Borland_Graphics_Interface))